enti-i/minenti/doc/compiling/windows.md

 11. If there are any errors, solve them and hit **Configure**
 12. Click **Generate**
 13. Click **Open Project**
-14. Compile Luanti inside Visual studio.
+14. Compile Minenti inside Visual Studio.

 ### b) Using the vcpkg toolchain and the commandline